magabrielaa/aws-cloud-computing/03-object-storage-S3/README.md

 All interactions with these buckets is done using `boto3` in Python.

+I also create a form for the user to upload a VCF file using HTML and Jinja, see the `templates` directory.

 ### Note: annotate/files endpoint

 Given that by uploading a file, we are creating a new resource, I choose to return status code **201** instead of the generic 200 success code.